 This is one of two tracks that are lit up at night for twilight luging at certain times of the year.

 end, I bet you will want to move onto the next stage.
 You don't have to

 This is the second track that is open in the evening at certain times of the year.

-will have you holding onto your luge for dear life if you're going fast
+will have you holding onto those handlebars for dear life - if you're going fast

 The Sky Swing is exactly what the name implies.
 A giant swing that sends you flying out over Rotorua.
 The hill drops away and it is screamingly scary.
 In the pic below the towers are the Sky Swing components.

 Some people say the Rotorua luge is expensive and others say it's good value for money.

 When you consider that around NZ$100 will get you the gondola up and

 down, 7 luge rides plus uphill returns on the chairlift, the price doesn't